Project

 Actions #17

-Updated by szarate almost 3 years ago
+Updated by szarate over 3 years ago

 • Subject changed from [qe-core] Please move the declarative/yaml test flow scheduler to openQA upstream for os-autoinst-distri-opensuse to Please move the declarative/yaml test flow scheduler to openQA upstream for os-autoinst-distri-opensuse